fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 Check your page for any long passages of text with no structure.
 Ensure that sufficient prominence is given to the most important information and calls to action.

+## Supporting high contrast mode

+Some people find it easier to read content when it’s in a particular colour against a specific background colour.
+Operating systems provide options to allow users to configure this to their preference.
+Websites must support support the user’s ability to apply this.

+On a Windows computer go to Settings > Ease of access and turn on High contrast mode.
+On macOS go to System preferences > Accessibility settings > Display and select “Invert colours”.

+Having changed the contrast, check that your web page’s content is fully visible and understandable, that images are still visible and that buttons are still discernible.

+## Skip links

+Websites should provide a “Skip to content” link because they provide an important accessibility aid to keyboard users and those who use specialised input devices.
+For these users, having to step through all of the navigation links would be tiring and frustrating.
+Providing a skip link allows them to bypass the navigation and skip to the page’s main content.

+To test that a website contains a skip link, visit a page then press the tab key and the skip link should appear.
+Then activate it using the enter key and check that focus moves to the main content area.
+Press tab again to ensure that focus moves to the first actionable element in the main content.

 ## Navigation and menus

-When creating a collapsible menu, place your menu button _within_ your `<nav>` element and hide the inner list rather than hiding the `nav` element itself.
+When developing a collapsible menu, place your menu `<button>` _within_ your `<nav>` element and hide the inner list rather than hiding the `<nav>` element itself.
 That way, we are not obscuring from Assistive Technologies the fact that a navigation still exists.
 ATs can still access the nav via landmark navigation.
 This is important because landmark discovery is one of the fundamental ways AT users scan, determine and navigate a site’s structure.

 ## References